Gregory Clark (economist): Responses

-Clark's argument for the relationship between wealth and reproductive success in A Farewell to Alms has been criticized for its lack of empirical support.
+In a review for The New York Times, Benjamin Friedman described A Farewell to Alms as a stimulating work of economic history, but argued that Clark did not establish whether the behavioral changes central to the book's thesis were genetic or cultural.

 An article by Stephen Broadberry, Bruce M.S.
 Campbell, and Bas van Leeuwen, When did Britain industrialise?
 The sectoral distribution of the labour force and labour productivity in Britain, 1381–1851, finds that 58% of the labor force during the mid-sixteenth century was still employed in agriculture, which is approximately in line with Clark's findings.
 They mention that they believe the proportion of agriculture in the labor force was decreasing decisively from at least the middle of the seventeenth century, while Clark suggests that the decrease began much later.
 In addition, they state that Clark's perspective is not easily reconciled with English urbanization changes during the seventeenth century.

 Clark's findings have sparked considerable debate, particularly regarding the role of genetics in social mobility.
 Critics argue that his emphasis on heritability risks downplaying structural factors that perpetuate inequality, such as racism, sexism, and class-based discrimination.

 Clark's assertion that public policies have limited long-term effects on mobility has also been controversial.
 Many scholars contend that interventions in education, healthcare, and housing can significantly affect individuals and communities, even if the impacts are not immediately visible across generations.
 These controversies culminated in the cancellation of a scheduled lecture at the University of Glasgow in 2021, after over 110 lecturers and faculty members signed a letter accusing Clark's work of promoting "discredited science" and perpetuating racist ideologies.